Aldrin-ai/form-builder-documentation/definition/button.md

 Field is not shown to users, unless a rule dictates otherwise.

 ### Disabled
-Users cannot use specified field, unless a rule dictates otherwise.
+When checked, users cannot use specified field, unless a rule dictates otherwise.

 ### Button Text
 Text that is shown inside of the button.
 This will also accept HTML.